-17. Publication on website
+19. Publication on website

-- 17.1 A private hospital operator must publish on the website of the relevant private hospital or facility details of all referring clinicians practising at that private hospital or facility who have a share or financial interest in that private hospital or facility, or in equipment used in that private hospital or facility. - 17.2 The details required to be published in accordance with paragraph 1 of this article are: - (a) the names of the relevant clinicians; - (b) the value in percentage terms of the share or financial interest held by the relevant clinician, as calculated in accordance with article 16.2; and - (c) the methodology used in accordance with article 16.2 to estimate the value of the share or interest.
+- 19.1 A private hospital operator must publish on the website of the relevant private hospital or facility details of all referring clinicians for the time being practising at that private hospital or facility who have a share or financial interest in that private hospital or facility, or in equipment used in that private hospital or facility. - 19.2 The details required to be published in accordance with article 19.1 are: - (a) the names of the relevant clinicians;